Abrasive Wheels Cork: online training and instant certification.

 Cork's thriving economy spans multiple sectors that rely heavily on Abrasive Wheels Training.
 The pharmaceutical industry in Little Island and Ringaskiddy, the food and beverage sector in Midleton and across the county, the busy Port of Cork, and the extensive healthcare network all require their workers to be properly trained in safe Abrasive Wheels techniques.

-Under Irish health and safety legislation, every Cork employer must ensure that staff who perform work-at-height tasks receive appropriate training.
+Under Irish health and safety legislation, every Cork employer must ensure that staff who perform abrasive wheel tasks receive appropriate training.
 This is not optional - the Safety, Health and Welfare at Work (General Application)(Amendment) Regulations 2016 - SI 36/2016 make it a legal requirement.
 Our HSA compliant course ensures Cork businesses meet these obligations efficiently and affordably.

 Cork industries requiring Abrasive Wheels certification